 As a PhD student you can also easily travel to other European Union countries to conduct research or study.

-And best of all: though Germany has a very high standard of living, living costs are relatively low.
+And best of all: Germany may have a very high standard of living, but the cost of living is nonetheless quite moderate.
 This especially includes the good news that studying for a doctorate at a public university in Germany is free of charge.

-Consequently, you will be able to take advantage of Germany’s many cultural offerings.
+The prospects of also being able to use Germany’s many cultural offerings are therefore excellent.
 After all, the country has a unique cultural landscape with an impressive music and theatre scene.

-See what young researchers have to say about their experience and why they chose to do their PhD in Germany:
+See what this young researcher has to say about her experience and why she chose to do her PhD in Germany: